fiduswriter/wasm-pandoc/README.md

         ...
     ]
 )

+console.log(output)

+{
+  out: '...',
+  mediaFiles: Map {'media': Map {'image1.jpg' => Blob, 'image2.png' => Blob, ...}}
+}

 ```

-The output will either be a string (for text formats) or a blob for binary formats.
+`out` will either be a string (for text formats) or a blob for binary formats of the main output. `mediaFiles` will be a map of all additional dirs/files that pandoc has created during the process.

-**TODO:** Obtain extracted media files.
-I know too little about wasm to figure out how to get them out.

 ## Acknowledgements